Beginners Swimming Lesson 2

 Key Questions

-- How do you keep your balance in the water when making shapes?
+• How do you stay balanced in the water when making shapes with your body?

-- If you are floating on your back, where do your ears need to be?
+• If you are floating on your back, where should your ears be in the water?

 Teaching Points